Noise-Induced Randomization in Regression Discontinuity Designs: Introduction

 \section{Introduction}

-Regression discontinuity designs are a popular approach to causal inference that rely on known, discontinuous treatment assignment mechanisms to identify causal effects \citep*{hahn2001identification,imbens2008regression,thistlethwaite1960regression}.
-More specifically, we assume existence of a running variable $Z_i \in \RR$ such that unit $i$ gets assigned treatment $W_i \in \cb{0, \, 1}$ whenever the running variable exceeds a cutoff $c \in \RR$, i.e., $W_i = 1\p{\cb{Z_i \geq c}}$.
+Regression discontinuity designs rely on known, discontinuous treatment assignment mechanisms to identify causal effects \citep*{hahn2001identification,imbens2008regression,thistlethwaite1960regression}: There is a running variable $Z_i \in \RR$ such that unit $i$ gets assigned treatment $W_i \in \cb{0, \, 1}$ whenever the running variable exceeds a cutoff $c \in \RR$, i.e., $W_i = 1(Z_i \geq c)$, and we estimate treatment effects by comparing units with $Z_i$ just above or below $c$.
 For example, in an educational setting where admission to a program hinges on a test score exceeding some cutoff, we could evaluate the effect of the program on marginal admits by comparing outcomes for students whose test scores fell right above and below the cutoff.
+Over the past decades, regression discontinuity designs have become one of the most widely used methods for causal inference, especially in the social sciences \citep*{currie2020technology}.

-Recent explanations and qualitative justifications of identification in regression discontinuity designs typically appeal to implicit, local randomization: There are many factors outside of the control of decision-makers that determine the running variable $Z_i$ such that if some unit barely clears the eligibility cutoff for the intervention then the same unit could also plausibly have failed to clear the cutoff with a different realization of these chance factors \citep{lee2010regression}.
+Explanations and qualitative justifications of identification in regression discontinuity designs often appeal to implicit, local randomization: Many factors outside the control of decision-makers determine the running variable $Z_i$ such that if some unit barely clears the eligibility cutoff for the intervention then the same unit could also plausibly have failed to clear the cutoff with a different realization of these chance factors \citep{lee2010regression}.
 This is sometimes illustrated by reference to sampling error or other errors in measurement that cause units to have a measured running variable just above or just below the threshold.
-For example, again in our educational setting, there may be a group of marginal students who might barely pass or fail pass the test due to unpredictable variation in their test score, thus resulting in an effectively exogenous treatment assignment rule.
+In our educational setting, there may be a group of marginal students who might barely pass or fail the test due to unpredictable variation in their test score, resulting in an effectively exogenous treatment assignment rule.
 Likewise, medical assays frequently involve a degree of random measurement error, whether because of sampling techniques or other sources of random variation \citep{bor2014regression}.